iceddev/frozen/README.md

 We have tested in:

-* Chrome 25 & 27-dev
+* Chrome 27 & 29-canary
-* Firefox 19.0.2
+* Firefox 21, Aurora 23.0a2 & Nightly 24.0a1
 * IE10 (sound with supported codecs)
+* Safari 6.0.3
-* Chrome for Android 25 & Beta 26 (limited sound support)
+* Chrome for Android 27 & Beta 28 (limited sound support) - Suggestion: in `chrome://flags`, turn on "Disable gesture requirement for media playback" & "Enable WebAudio"
-* Firefox for Android 19.0.2, Beta 20 & 21.0a2 (There is a bug in Dojo touch event handling that breaks on mobile FF, We are working towards landing a patch)
+* Firefox for Android 21, Beta 22, Aurora 23.0a2 & Nightly 24.0a1 (Doesn't load some Box2d examples - unsure why)
-* PhantomJS 1.8.1
+* PhantomJS 1.9.1

-__Most modern browsers should support this game engine if they support canvas, but YMMV with sounds__
+__Most modern browsers should support this game engine if they support requestAnimationFrame or canvas, but YMMV with sounds__

 ## Rapid Development Through Tooling